Well-posedness and Finite Element Approximations for Elliptic SPDEs with Gaussian Noises: Spectral Approximations

-The above calculations lead to the following error estimation between the solution $u_N$ of Eq. \eqref{spe-mild} and the solution $u$ of Eq. \eqref{mild}, as well as the Sobolev regularity of $u_N$ which is needed in the error estimation of finite element approximations.
+The above calculations lead to the following error estimation between the solution $u_N$ of Eq. \eqref{spe-mild} and the solution $u$ of Eq. \eqref{mild}, as well as the Sobolev regularity of $u_N$, which will be used in the error estimation of finite element approximations.